waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Silph Co.
 5F Rocket (9, 17):** Tauros (Lv40)
 - **Silph Co.
 9F Scientist (22, 14):** Muk (Lv40), Kabutops (Lv40)

 ## VI.
-Type Effectiveness Chart (Observed)
-*A log of confirmed type interactions in this ROM hack.*
-- Psychic (player) vs. Psychic (opponent) -> Not Very Effective
-- Electric (player) vs. Psychic (opponent) -> No Effect (Immune)
-- Electric (player) vs. Rock/Water (opponent) -> Super-Effective

-## VII.
-Active Investigations & Untested Assumptions (Post-Reflection)
+Active Investigations & Untested Assumptions
 - **Assumption 1 (CARD KEY Location):** The `CARD KEY` is a physical item (Poké Ball) on the ground. **Hypothesis:** It could be given by an NPC after a specific trigger. **Test:** Continue systematically clearing floors and talking to all NPCs.
-- **Assumption 2 (Gate Puzzles):** The closed gates on 10F are part of a puzzle I can solve on that floor. **Hypothesis:** They might be opened by a switch on a completely different floor. **Test:** Continue exploring all floors thoroughly.
+- **Assumption 2 (Gate Puzzles):** The closed gates on various floors (5F, 7F, etc.) are part of a puzzle I can solve on that floor. **Hypothesis:** They might be opened by a master switch on a completely different floor. **Test:** Continue exploring all floors thoroughly.
 The `dungeon_navigator_agent` would be key here.
 - **Assumption 3 (Rocket Progression):** I need to defeat all Rockets to progress. **Hypothesis:** Some might just provide flavor text. **Test:** If a Rocket doesn't battle me, mark them as non-hostile ('💬') and move on, not assuming they are a progression blocker unless they physically block the path.

-## Reflection (Turn 30912)
-- **Data Management Lapses:** Failed to immediately document 7F->Elevator and 5F->3F transitions.
-This is a critical protocol failure and must be corrected.
-Will be more disciplined.
-- **Agent/Tool Use:** Existing tools are fine, but I need to build the `dungeon_navigator_agent` and `json_payload_generator` to improve efficiency and reduce manual errors.
-- **Goal Flexibility:** Correctly pivoted away from the stalled 5F puzzle.
-New plan is to explore other floors, starting with 3F.
-- **Untested Assumptions:** The CARD KEY might be held by an NPC, not just be a Poké Ball item.
-The 5F gate puzzle switch is likely on another floor.